zannloo/tp/docs/team/nereuswb922.md

 - Established our team's **organization** and **repo** on GitHub.
 - Set up a **GitHub project** to manage issues related to user stories and tasks.
 - Setup **project website deployment**.
-- Integrated **Netifly** to enable automatic deployments of our PR previews.
+- Integrated **Netlify** to enable automatic deployments of our PR previews.
 - Integrated **Codecov** to automate code coverage assessment of PR.
 - Wrapped up milestone v1.1 and released JAR file.
 - Recorded video for v1.2 demo.